 export default Editor;

-Here we are declaring an events property in state.
-Then we are using the componentDidMount lifecycle hook to fetch the events from the API.
-In the render method we have a guard to make sure nothing is rendered if the events haven’t been fetched.
-Once they have been fetched however, we are rendering our <EventList> components, passing it a list of events as props.
+method we have a guard to make sure nothing is rendered if the events haven’t been fetched.
+Once they have been fetched however, we are rendering our <EventList>

-In Header.js:
+In Header.js

 import React from 'react';